-Our keynote speakers were a blend of academic and industrial DSSC expertise from Europe and Asia.
-We were especially honored of welcoming Professor Michael Grätzel from EPFL, Switzerland; the multi-award winning DSSC pioneer who has stayed at the forefront of DSSC ever since the famous Nature paper in 1991.
+Our keynote speakers are a blend of academic and industrial DSSC expertise from Europe and Asia.
+We are especially honored of welcoming Professor Michael Grätzel from EPFL, Switzerland; the multi-award winning DSSC pioneer who has stayed at the forefront of DSSC ever since the famous Nature paper in 1991.

 Marina Freitag, Uppsala University, Sweden

 Kenichi Okada, Fujikura Ltd. Advanced Technology Lab, Japan